Tax Withholding Information

 University of Washington employees cannot provide personal, legal, or tax advice.

-Your IRS Form W-4 Employee’s Withholding Allowance Certificate should be submitted in Workday so that the UW can withhold the correct federal income tax from your pay.
+Your IRS Form W-4 should be submitted in Workday so that the UW can withhold the correct federal income tax from your pay.
+Refer to the Add Federal Withholding Elections User Guide for details.

 For assistance in filling out the IRS Form W-4, see the see the IRS Withholding Calculator.